barumau/pandunia/docs/eo/G-PoS.md

 - Progresaj verboj finiĝas per *-a* kaj regresaj verboj per *-u*.

 The vowel endings make syntax transparent.
-In Panlingvo, one can know the grammatical structure of a sentence without knowing the meaning of the words.
+In Pandunio, one can know the grammatical structure of a sentence without knowing the meaning of the words.
 For example, consider the following sentence where root words are hidden.

     ░░░e ░░░░░a ░░░░i ░░░░e.

-In other languages nothing could be guessed only by the last vowels of words, but in Panlingvo they reveal the structure of the whole sentence.
+In other languages nothing could be guessed only by the last vowels of words, but in Pandunio they reveal the structure of the whole sentence.
 First, the word classes can be known, because they are indicated by the vowel endings.
 The first word is a noun because it ends in *-e*, the next one is a verb because it ends in *-a*,